21 Lessons for the 21st century — Yuval Noah Harari

-In his book 21 Lessons for the 21st Century, the historian Yuval Noah Harari talks about the coming disruptions in technology, politics, religion, immigration, terrorism, and war.
+In his book 21 Lessons for the 21st Century, historian Yuval Noah Harari talks about the coming disruptions in technology, politics, religion, immigration, terrorism, and war.
 He says that so much change is coming that almost the only thing we can know for certain is that we cannot know what is coming.

 “I think the most important thing is to invest in emotional intelligence and mental balance, because the hardest challenges will be psychological.
 Even if there is a new job, and even if you get support from the government to kind of retrain yourself, you need a lot of mental flexibility to manage these transitions.